 JUCO World Series returns in 2021

-JUCO posted on the Twitter feed and website Wednesday night that they are in the planning stages for the 2021 tournament.
+JUCO posted on their Twitter feed and website Wednesday night that they are in the planning stages for the 2021 tournament.
 They said the tournament will include fans, although at a reduced capacity.

 The following was posted on their website: This year’s tournament, May 29-June 6, will be adapted in accordance with Mesa County Health Department guidelines and will remain fluid as conditions change.
 Because of COVID-19 protocols, the tournament itself will be the primary focus.
 The pre-tournament banquet and other community events involving participating teams, including the youth clinic and Challenger game, are canceled this year.